 The IRPF (“Impuesto sobre la Renta de Personas Físicas“) is an earnings tax for all “physical people” (i.e. not companies, associations or other entities).
 It is the equivalent of income tax in Spain.
 If you freelance, the rules are particularly complicated.
 Some help is below.

 If you’re not self-employed, check out my article on Spanish income tax for employees.

 It’s important to note that all of these payments are considered advances.
-In May/June, you will, as all good Spaniards do, have to declare all of your earnings in the dreaded annual “Declaración de la Renta” (modelo 100).
-The government will take into account how much you earn, and how much IRPF you’ve paid in over the last year, as well as other variables (…are you a single parent? under 25? how much rent do you pay?), and will in its onmipotent wisdom and grace decide on a suitable portion to send back to you.
+In May/June, you will have to declare all of your earnings in the dreaded annual “Declaración de la Renta” (modelo 100).
+The government will take into account how much you earn, and how much IRPF you’ve paid in over the last year, as well as other variables (…are you a single parent? under 25?), and will decide on a suitable portion to send back to you.